Updated May 2023

 It's not content until it gets to the audience.
 This post covers the operational components of our 5-part definition of content:

-The definition of content, part 2
+Breaking down the definition of content, part 2

 What form best supports the content and meets audience needs?
 Form is the media type (TikTok, pillar page, blog post, etc.) you use to present your content, including specific size and style requirements.
 Sometimes, form is determined by your goals and/or audience.
 For example, if you're chasing a big thought leadership win, a Wall Street Journal op-ed might be the big win.
 Or maybe you need long-form content to establish credibility or showcase expertise.
 Start with genre: letter to the editor, video, blog post.
 Other times, it's driven by the channel.